-This 'Orange Is The New Black' Season 6 Scene Is A Heartbreaking Distillation Of The Show's Message
+This Heartbreaking 'OITNB' Scene Is The Perfect Distillation Of The Show's Message

 Spoilers ahead for Season 6 of Orange Is the New Black.
 In one of the final episodes of the new season of Orange Is the New Black, Piper (Taylor Schilling) turns to Taystee (Danielle Brooks) while the two are sitting in the prison hair salon and asks, “What is it about me that makes people want to f*ck with me?”
 It’s a moment that might be met with a dramatic eyerolls, since it's far from the first time Piper has gone down this "poor me” road.
 Her latest sojourn stems from her issues with her new Litchfield maximum security roommate Madison, better known as “Badison,” sticking a bright pink wad of gum in her hair and dime bag in her prison-issued shoe.
 But Taystee, who's in the salon having her hair done to appear on trial for a murder she didn’t commit, doesn’t roll her eyes — she gets real with her.